 Churches and Rune Stones

-But the highlight of our visit was the old churches and the rune stones, reminders of a time when Sigtuna was a much more substantial and significant place.
+Sigtuna was founded as a royal and commercial city, but it was also an early centre of Christianity.
+A highlight of my visit was the old churches and the rune stones, reminders of a time when Sigtuna was a much more substantial and significant place.
 Parallel to Stora gatan is the “Procession Road”, built in the 12th century for religious processions, and home to several churches.
 Most of these churches fell into disuse after the Reformation but you can still see the ruins.

 Then there are the Viking rune stones.
-We picked up a leaflet in the tourist office on Stora gatan and followed the Sigtuna Rune Stone Walk.
-This took us around the town centre and along the Procession Road.
+I picked up a leaflet in the tourist office on Stora gatan and followed the Sigtuna Rune Stone Walk.
+This took me around the town centre and along the Procession Road.
 But what are rune stones and what were they for?
 Read more about them here…